hycsg/csvquery/README.md

 # csvquery

-A versatile python package that allows you to execute MongoDB-style queries on CSV files.
+A versatile python package that allows you to execute MongoDB-style queries on CSV files and interact with it like an SQL table.

 ## Downloading